Special Educational Needs Information Report

 At times it may be necessary to consult with outside agencies to receive their more specialised expertise.

-The agencies used by the school include:
+The agencies used by the school include the following examples:

 - Child Protection Advisers